jkrovitz/Collective_Intelligence_Final_Project/README.md

 5. Type in **cd**, drag the repository folder into the terminal window / Anaconda Prompt window, and press [Enter].

-6. Type **conda env create -f awsEnv.yml**.
+6. Type **conda env create -f AWSenv.yml**.

+7. Type **conda install --name AWSenv --file spec-file.txt**.

-7. Type **conda activate awsenv**.
+8. Type **conda activate AWSenv.yml**.

-8. An internet browser tab should open up with an iPython Notebook.
+9. An internet browser tab should open up with an iPython Notebook.
 If a browser tab does not popup, open an internet browser window and type [http://localhost:8888/](http://localhost:8888) into the address bar.

-9. When the window loads, if the file 'readingInMovieTweets.ipynb' is not open, it should be displayed in the panel on the left.
+10. When the window loads, if the file 'readingInMovieTweets.ipynb' is not open, it should be displayed in the panel on the left.
 Click on it.
 If the file is already open, procede to step 11.

-10. Fill in your 'access key ID' and 'secret access key' where specified.
+11. Fill in your 'access key ID' and 'secret access key' where specified.

-11. Click **Run All Cells** to see the code output.
+12. Click **Run All Cells** to see the code output.

-12. When you are done running code, click **File** and select **Quit**.
+13. When you are done running code, click **File** and select **Quit**.

-13. A quit confirmation message will popup.
+14. A quit confirmation message will popup.
 Click **Quit** to confirm.

-14. You can then close the tab.
+15. You can then close the tab.

-15. Back in the terminal window, type in **conda deactivate**, which will deactivate the conda environment.
+16. Back in the terminal window, type in **conda deactivate**, which will deactivate the conda environment.